 The perfect espresso shot is the result of control over numerous variables.
 Credit: Michael Flores

 There’s one more point of confusion we should look at: crema.

-This is the beautiful golden cream that sits on top of freshly brewed espresso, and it “is created when ground beans are infused and pushed by over seven to nine bars of pressure,” Stephen tells me.
+Crema is the beautiful golden cream that sits on top of freshly brewed espresso.
+It is created when ground beans are infused and pushed by over seven to nine bars of pressure,” Stephen tells me.

 Crema needs pressure.

 Maintaining Pressure: Espresso Quality & Machinery

 How do we apply an entire nine bars of pressure for the whole period of extraction?
 Most commonly, through pistons/levers, steam power, or pumps.

 The original espresso machines used levers and many coffee shops still rely on them today, as they give the ultimate control to the barista.
 The lever is pulled up to operate the machine.
 It sucks hot water through the portafilter in a vacuum.
 They require a greater skill set and experience to operate.